Anglo-Zulu War: Zulu Kingdom

 Shaka Zulu, the first Zulu king, had through war and conquest built the small Zulu tribe into the Zulu Kingdom, which by 1825 encompassed an area of around 11500 sqmi.
-In 1828 he was assassinated at Dukuza by one of his inDunas and two of his half-brothers, one of whom, Dinggh kaSenzangakhona, succeeded him as king.
+In 1828 he was assassinated at Dukuza by one of his inDunas and two of his half-brothers, one of whom, Dingane kaSenzangakhona, succeeded him as king.
 By the 1830s migrating Boers came into conflict with the Zulu Kingdom, then ruled by Dingane.
 Dingane suffered a crushing defeat on 16 December 1838, when he attacked a group of 470 Voortrekker settlers led by Pretorius at the Battle of Blood River.
 Dingane's half brother, Mpande kaSenzangakhona, then defected with some 17,000 followers and allied with the Boers against Dingane.
 Dingane was assassinated and Mpande became king of the Zulu empire.

 In 1839, the Boer Voortrekkers, under Pretorius, formed the Boer Republic of Natalia, south of the Tugela, and west of the British settlement of Port Natal (now Durban).
 Mpande and Pretorius maintained peaceful relations.
 However, in 1842, war broke out between the British and the Boers, resulting in the British annexation of Natalia.
 Mpande shifted his allegiance to the British, and remained on good terms with them.

 In 1843, Mpande ordered a purge of perceived dissidents within his kingdom.
 This resulted in numerous deaths, and the fleeing of thousands of refugees into neighbouring areas, including the British-controlled Natal.
 Many of these refugees fled with cattle, the main measure of the Zulu wealth.
 Mpande began raiding the surrounding areas, culminating in the invasion of Swaziland in 1852.
 However, the British pressured him into withdrawing, which he did shortly afterwards.
 At this time, a battle for the succession broke out between two of Mpande's sons, Cetshwayo and Mbuyazi.
 This culminated in 1856 with the Battle of Ndondakusuka, which left Mbuyazi dead.
 Cetshwayo then set about usurping his father's authority.
 When Mpande died of old age in 1872, Cetshwayo took over as ruler.

 In 1861, Umtonga, another son of Mpande, fled to the Utrecht district, prompting Cetshwayo to assemble an army on the nearby frontier.
 According to claims later brought forward by the Boers, Cetshwayo offered the farmers a strip of land along the border if they would surrender his brother.
 The Boers complied on the condition that Umtonga's life was spared, and in 1861 Mpande signed a deed transferring this land to the Boers.
 The south boundary of the land added to Utrecht ran from Rorke's Drift on the Buffalo to a point on the Pongola River.